RDeRenzi/mujpy/docs/NutsNdBoltsMuSR.rst

 MuSR, a nuts & bolts approach
 =============================

-Spin polarized muons decay asymmetrically, 30% more often in the spin direction then opposite to it.
+Spin polarized muons decay asymmetrically, ~30% more often in the spin direction then opposite to it.
-This is captured by the asymmetry of the decay in two [groups of] detectors placed symmetrically along a given axis, one **forward** (spin pointing to it) and one **backward** (opposite).
+This is captured by the asymmetry of the decay in two [groups of] detectors placed symmetrically along a given oriented axis, one **forward** (with respect to the initial muon spin arrow) and one **backward** (opposite).
-The angle between the initial muon spin and the detector axis determines the decay asymmetry between the two detectors (e.g. if the axis is at 90 deg from the spin, the asymmetry vanishes).
+The count rate asymmetry between the two detectors depends on the angle between the muon spin and the detector axis (e.g. if the axis is at 90 deg from the spin, the asymmetry vanishes).
-This information is passed to :code:`mujpy` in the **Group** dictionary.
+The detector information is passed to ``mujpy`` in a **Group** dictionary.

 Asymmetry
 ---------